-There will also be methods to cook lentils with a rice cooker available in your kitchen, and some other helpful tips or recipes to deal with these amazing seeds!
-I bet that you’ll be super amazed!
-Ready?
-Let’s go!
+There will also be methods to cook lentils with a rice cooker available in your kitchen, and some other helpful tips or recipes to deal with these amazing seeds.
+Let’s start learning how to make your meals more interesting with them!

 8 Incredible Types Of Lentils You Should Totally Learn About

 Lentils are actually not a stranger to many of you.
 They are a popular type of seed that people use for culinary and medicinal purposes.
 Dive with me into the special characteristics of lentil varieties!